Type II superstring amplitude at one-loop and transcendentality

 Furthermore, in \cite{Huang:2016tag}, it was conjectured that the leading transcendental terms of tree-level string amplitudes are universal.
 A promising avenue for future research is to extend our approach using modular iterated integrals to compute the analytic and non-analytic parts of the amplitude of different string theories and check whether a similar conjecture is valid at one loop.
 Additionally, exploring the nature of the numbers appearing in the amplitude and their connections to periods presents an intriguing direction for further study.

 \textit{Acknowledgements---}We thank A. Kleinschmidt, O. Schlotterer, and D. Dorigoni for their valuable comments on the draft.
 We are grateful to G. Bossard, E. D’Hoker, D. Dorigoni, C. Dupont, H. Gangl, M. Green, A. Kleinschmidt, V. Maillot, O. Schlotterer, P. Vanhove, and F. Zerbini for insightful discussions.
+We also thank the anonymous referees for suggestions on an earlier version.
 During the last stages of this work, MD’s research was supported by the Munich Institute for Astro-, Particle and BioPhysics (MIAPbP) which is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy – EXC-2094 – 390783311.
 MD was also supported by the ERE grant RF$\backslash$ERE$\backslash$221103 associated with the Royal Society University Research Fellowship Grant URF$\backslash$R1$\backslash$221236.